AlgoTradingHub/theplatform-book/source/reference/attr.md

 "meta" verb can be used to see which table indices are present.
 :::

-Mutable attribute build is done via **@** tetrad with an enclosed symbol vector as second argument:
+Mutable attribute build is done via [@ tetrad](/verbs/amendsdmends/tetramend.md) with an enclosed symbol vector in the second argument:

 ```o
 o)a:(+:)`a`b`c!(!5;!5;!5); @[`a;,`a`b`c;~[#];`g]; meta a